Steve Logan: Professional career and contract dispute

 Despite the fact that Logan did not play basketball for over a year, he was not eligible to enter the 2003 NBA draft and the Warriors continued to retain his rights due to his brief stint in the NBDL.
 In June 2003, Logan hired presumptive first overall pick LeBron James' agent Aaron Goodwin as an advisor and stopped speaking to Joel Bell.
 Goodwin stated that Logan had returned to the Bay Area, was training with a strength and conditioning coach to get back into basketball shape, hoping for a fair opportunity with the Warriors, and that three other NBA teams had expressed interest in acquiring Logan's rights.

 In July 2003, Logan worked out for the Warriors with the hope of landing spot on the Warriors' Summer Pro League team in Long Beach.
 Logan ultimately was not included on the Warriors' Summer League roster.

 In August 2004, Logan's draft right was traded to the Dallas Mavericks.

 In November 2004, after not playing basketball since the 2002 NCAA Division I men's basketball tournament, Logan was announced as part of the roster of the Texas Tycoons of the American Basketball Association.
 On November 8, 2004, Tycoon's assistant coach Jalie Mitchell stated that Logan had left the team before he appeared in a game.

 In 2005, Logan joined Mersin BB of the Basketbol Süper Ligi in Turkey.
-More than three years after the 2002 NBA draft, Logan made his long-awaited professional basketball debut on October 16, 2005 in Turkey.
+More than three years after the 2002 NBA draft, Logan made his long-awaited professional basketball debut on October 16, 2005, in Turkey.
 He scored a season-high 32 points with the Mersin BB on January 8, 2006.

 In 2006, he played in Poland (Znicz Jarosław) and the next year in Israel.

 In a May 2011 interview, Logan stated he had not played competitively for two to three years due to surgery to repair a meniscus tear.

 With his unofficial retirement in 2007, Logan became one of the few first-team All-Americans since the formation of the NBA to never appear on an NBA active roster.
 He (along with his high school teammate Sam Clancy Jr.) was one of nine players selected in the 2002 NBA Draft who never played a game in the league and the highest pick out of the nine.
-Only five of them were Americans and Logan was the only one who never signed an NBA contract and never appeared in a NBA preseason game.
+Only five of them were Americans and Logan was the only one who never signed an NBA contract and never appeared in an NBA preseason game.